 Please CLICK HERE for further information on Education.

 The Loomba Foundation has put empowerment at the heart of its work.
-It does this by making widows self-sufficient economically through marketable skills training and provision of business start up capital.
-Through these, widows are able to provide for their families, including the education of their children.
+The idea is to make widows self-sufficient economically through marketable skills training.
+This allows widows to provide for their families, including the education of their children.
 It also has an important impact on psychological well-being, allowing them to become self-confident and to develop self-worth.

 The Loomba Foundation has empowered widows in Bangladesh, Kenya, Nepal, Sri Lanka, and Syria in association with Youth Business International, the HRH Prince of Wales’s charity.
 During 2006-08 we partnered with Virgin Unite, Sir Richard Branson’s charity, to support Starfish Greathearts Foundation in South Africa to help 1,500 HIV/AIDS orphans living in precarious conditions, sometimes without any parents.
 During 2009-10 our work covered an innovative business start-up initiative with the Cherie Blair Foundation for Women and Solar Aid to train and equip women in Kenya to sell solar chargers.
 In Rwanda in 2010-11 the Loomba Foundation supported Oxfam GB to provide an agricultural livelihoods project for 300 genocide widows to train them in pineapple growing and dairy farming.
 More recently we partnered with the Punjab state government in 2014 to train 5,000 widows to make garments with sewing machines.

 Please CLICK HERE for further information on Empowerment.